Yuxin-Never/WaveSpectrumRetrieval/README.md

 # WaveSpectrumRetrieval

-The code is currently being sorted out and is expected to be released on June 15th.
+The code is currently being sorted out and is expected to be released on April 15th.